 WHO recommends mothers worldwide to exclusively breastfeed infants for the child's first six months to achieve optimal growth, development and health.
 Thereafter, they should be given nutritious complementary foods and continue breastfeeding up to the age of two years or beyond.
 (WHO, 2011)

 Your infant feeding plan

 How you feed your baby is a very personal decision.
 Here’s what you should consider while you personalize your plan.

 - Base it on the right information, advice and support from your healthcare professional

 - Know that breast milk is the ideal food for your baby during the first six months of her life.

-- Speak to your health care professional for support on breastfeeding and any other information related to infant feeding
+- Speak to your health care professional for support on breastfeeding milk and any other information related to infant feeding